Congress starts 'flower on ear' campaign against ruling BJP in Karnataka | Politics

 Intensifying its election campaign in poll-bound Karnataka, the Congress on Saturday launched a 'poster war' against the BJP by pasting 'Kivi Mele Hoova' (flower on the ear) on BJP posters in Bengaluru and Dakshina Kannada districts.

-The campaign was pursued aggressively a day after Congress MLAs tucked flowers on their ears inside the assembly floor to show their protest against the unfulfilled promises made by the ruling BJP.
+The campaign was pursued aggressively a day after Congress MLAs tucked flowers on their ears inside the Assembly to show their protest against the unfulfilled promises made by the ruling BJP.

+Flower on ears is a symbolic statement in Kannada, which means making someone a fool.

 The Congress stepped up the 'Kivi Mele Hoova' campaign by taking it to the streets now, the party said in a statement.